- Invite your students and alumni to activate their Handshake Account

 - helping the student find resources that could help them to apply to graduate and professional schools

-Refer employers to Career Services and encourage them to participate in on-campus interviews and career fairs, and to post internships and jobs through MU Career Manager.
+Refer employers to Career Services and encourage them to participate in on-campus interviews and career fairs, and to post internships and jobs through Handshake.
 Employer services are online here.